-The grants to our corporate Named Executive Officers during fiscal 2018 were performance based in their entirety, and a significant portion of the grants made to our divisional Named Executive Officers were performance based.
+The grants to our Named Executive Officers during fiscal 2021 were performance based in their entirety.
 The Compensation Committee believes that this vesting structure provides an incentive for our Named Executive Officers to remain with the Company and also focus the Named Executive Officers on consistently achieving corporate performance and business objectives for the benefit of our stockholders.